Our new book The Road Trip Journal & Activity Book is now available!

 A stylish messenger bag will keep your camera and a few accessories at arm’s reach.

-Save this for later!
-Pin this post on Essential Road Trip Bags now.
+Pin this post on Essential Road Trip Bags to save for your next road trip

 #RoadTripPacking #RoadTripPackingHacks #RoadTripPackingTips #RoadTripPackingEssentials